-The sale of goods from retail premises is governed by the Sunday Trading Act 1994.
+The Sunday Trading Act 1994 governs the sale of goods from retail premises.
 This Act restricts certain large shops from opening for sale to a maximum of 6 hours between 10am and 6pm.
-A large shop is a retail shop with an internal sales area of at least 280 square metres (approximately 3000 square feet).
-Store rooms, staff facilities and external displays are excluded and a large shop cannot become a small shop on a Sunday by reducing its sales area.
+A large shop is a retail shop with an internal sales area of at least 280 square metres (approximately 3,000 square feet).
+This does not include the area taken up by storerooms, staff facilities and external displays.
+Reducing the sales area of a large shop on a Sunday does not mean it becomes a small.

 Sunday trading rules for large shops in England and Wales

 Shops over 280 square metres:

 - Can open on Sundays but only for 6 consecutive hours between 10am and 6pm.

 - Must close on Easter Sunday.

 If your Sunday trading hours are restricted, you must clearly display what they are inside and outside your shop.